rantecki/docpad-plugin-tagging/README.md

 ### Customising the weight function

 By default, the tag weights are calculated using a simple logarithmic algorithm.
 If that isn't floating your proverbial boat you are free to override this function with the weight function of your choosing.
-For example:
+For example in your docpad config you could add:

 ```
 plugins: